-No person authorized to fish in LMA 4 and 5 shall take, attempt to take, land, or sell lobster from these LMA's during the closed season of April 30 through May 31, inclusive.
-No dealer shall accept lobsters from these LMA's during the closed season.
-During the closed season all lobster traps must be removed from the water unless the license holder is harvesting other species, in which case the gear must be tended at least every 30 days.
+No person authorized to fish in LMA 4 shall take, attempt to take, land, or sell lobster from LMA 4 during the closed season of April 30 through May 31, inclusive.
+No dealer shall accept lobsters from LMA 4 during the closed season.
+During the closed season all lobster traps must be removed from federal waters.
+License holders fishing in state waters during the closed season may continue to deploy their gear for the harvesting of other species provided that the gear is tended at least every 30 days.
 Unbaited lobster traps may be set one week prior to the season reopening.